apache/nuttx-apps/README.txt

 A: Here are three:

    1) There is a make target called 'make export'.
-It will build NuttX, then bundle all of the header files, libaries, startup objects, and other build components into a .zip file.
+It will build NuttX, then bundle all of the header files, libraries, startup objects, and other build components into a .zip file.
 You can can move that .zip file into any build environment you want.
 You even build NuttX under a DOS CMD window.